isomorphic-software/smartclient-docs/kb_topics/integratingAI.md

 ## KB Topic: Integrating AI Technology

 ### Description
-AI technology is woven into the SmartClient Framework, not only at a base level, but also systemically.
+AI technology is woven into the SmartClient framework, not only at a base level, but also systemically.
 With only minimal changes to application code, surprisingly sophisticated, AI-powered enhancements can be enabled that have the ability to turn the users of your application into power users.
 For example, users of your application can use natural language to:

 *   Filter a [ListGrid](../classes/ListGrid_1.md#class-listgrid) according to their description of the records to include or exclude.
 *   Add a custom field to a `ListGrid`, combining data from the underlying dataSource or augmenting the data with AI-provided knowledge.